yusonghust/Antenna-Selection/README.md

 Some basic methods for antenna selection algorithm.
 These codes were tested in Matlab R2015b.

 It was done when I was an undergraduate, however, I don't focus on such field now.
 The pdf file was written in Chinese, not in English.
-But you can find some related papers from the reference of the pdf file, it was in English.
+But you can find some related papers from the reference.
 And, the reference will cover enough information about the codes.
 I only implement the algorithms mentioned in these literatures.

 # Reference
 [1] E. Telatar, “Capacity of multi-antenna Gaussian channels,” Eur.
 Trans.Telecommun., vol. 10, pp. 585–595, Nov.
 1999.